ec500-software-engineering/exercise-1-modularity-xhyzzZ/README.md

 ## Design Architecture:

 <img align = center src = "https://github.com/leonshen95/EC500/blob/master/EC500%20diagram%201.jpg?raw=true">
-My data pipeline is Input -> check -> immediate output
+My data pipeline is input -> check -> immediate output I use random number to make 10 threads in a thread pool and let each thread select one random patient to detect and print it information out.
+Also, I use random sleep time to make 10 threads run concurrently.

 ## Outcome Display:
 Run MultiThread.py and the data directory is PatientInformation, which has ten patient information.